shanjing/MarginCall/README.md

 **Credits**

-The agentic design, project structure, majority code and infrastructure design were created by **[Shan Jing](https://www.linkedin.com/in/shanjing/)** (mr.shanjing@gmail.com).
+The agentic design, project structure, data schema, infrastructure design and agent/utility code were created by **[Shan Jing](https://www.linkedin.com/in/shanjing/)** (mr.shanjing@gmail.com).
+Frontend UI code is 100%  done by AI/Cursor.

 **License & disclaimer**

 This project is open source; use and modify it as you like.
 It is provided **as-is, without warranty**.
 The authors are not liable for any use of this software.
-This is not financial or investment advice—see the disclaimer at the top of this README.

 Disclaimer: This project is for entertainment and technical demonstration only.
 It is not investment advice.
 AI can hallucinate; always verify data independently.